jfairbank/pat-packet-visits-ruby-rails/hop-on-it.md

 accomplish this by acknowledging each other's messages.

 > 18: Technical Slide: 3 diagrams.
->
->       1. Server responding normally with ACK and then response.
->       2. Show path back with question mark or timeout.
-And show client
->          sending again.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "After we deliver an HTTP package, in addition to the reply message, the